About Articulatory Phonetics

 Unlocking the Secrets of Speech Sounds

 Have you ever wondered how we create the amazing variety of sounds that make up language?
-Articulatory phonetics is like the behind-the-scenes tour of speech production.
+Articulatory phonetics is like a behind-the-scenes tour of speech production.
 It’s the exploration of how our lips, tongue, vocal cords, and other parts of our vocal tract come together to form the sounds we use to communicate.

 The Vocal Organs: